Skip to main content

 dar sidara company

-Connecticut is leading the nation’s efforts in transitioning to clean, domestic, sustainable offshore wind energy, and the Connecticut Wind Collaborative is leading efforts to ensure the supply chain necessary to support this new American industry will meet the demand.
+Connecticut is a leader in the nation’s efforts to build the infrastructure and supply chain necessary to support clean, domestic, sustainable offshore wind energy, and the Connecticut Wind Collaborative is leading efforts to promote this industry across the Northeast to ensure that a skilled workforce and advanced manufacturing facilities are prepared to meet the demand.

-As a convener, collaborator, and communicator, the Connecticut Wind Collaborative was established by Gov. Ned Lamont to serve as the epicenter for promotion of this sustainable energy source and the jobs and new manufacturing it represents.
+As a convener, collaborator, and communicator, the Connecticut Wind Collaborative was established by Gov. Ned Lamont to serve as the epicenter for promotion of this sustainable energy source and the jobs, dozens of local offshore wind supply chain businesses, and the manufacturing opportunities it represents.

 Connecticut Offshore Wind Supply Chain Assessment